Teaching Doctors for More than 100 Years

 In 1914 Baystate Medical Center, then called Springfield Hospital, was first approved by the American Medical Association to teach resident interns.

-Today we are recognized as leaders in medical education innovation—with some 350 residents and fellows in training and nearly 300 students participating in our 40 electives.
+Today, as the University of Massachusetts Medical School-Baystate campus, we are recognized as a leader in medical education innovation—with some 350 residents and fellows in training and nearly 300 students participating in our 40 electives.

-And, since 2017, we have welcomed medical students into our Population-based Urban and Rural Community Health Track—a focus on rural and urban health care, and population health—in partnership with the University of Massachusetts Medical School.
+And, since 2017, we have welcomed medical students into our Population-based Urban and Rural Community Health Track—a focus on under-served rural and urban communities, and population health.

 Training Programs Are a Pipeline for Local Doctors